kubevela/kubevela.github.io/docs/tutorials/k8s-object-rollout.md

 Demo: V1
 ```

-**Please notice**: rollback operation in middle of a runningWorkflow will rollback to latest succeed revision which is `v1` in this case.
-Image a scenario, you deploy a successful `v1` and canary rollout to `v2`, but you find some error in this version, then you continue to rollout to `v3` directly.
-Error still exists, application is unhealthy then you decide to rollback.
+Any rollback operation in middle of a runningWorkflow will rollback to the latest succeeded revision of this application.
+So, if you deploy a successful `v1` and upgrade to `v2`, but this version didn't succeed while you continue to upgrade to `v3`.
+The rollback of `v3` will automatically to `v1`, because release `v2` is not a succeeded one.
-When you execute rollback workload will let application rollback to version `v1`.